People are now generally aware of cancel culture, but where and when did it begin?

 Political correctness is the secular equivalent of the moral law, the difference being that secular morality keeps changing with the mood of the moment and that it punishes with civil penalties where God’s moral law simply warned sinners what to expect if they did not amend their ways.

 One’s own conscience informed by the Word of God and its weekly preaching is a very much cheaper, pervasive and efficient manner of policing society.
 Instead, nowadays cancel culture is trying to scare people into obedience.
+They may succeed to an extent, but it does not change hearts.

 In the absence of Christian thought we have the Thought Police operating through the law-enforcement agencies “checking people’s thinking”, social media platforms cancelling people by its own standards of thought and behaviour (platform policy), and diversity training courses in the work place forcing employees in the public sector to bow down to the woke agenda.
 Woke is the most recent word.
 It is difficult to keep up with the latest p.c. words and with the latest demonising ‘flavour of the month’ word.